-Although this list is specific to Edmonton, Alberta check your local area as it may also offer similar free programs.
-Every city will have free things to do with your baby this fall.
+Although this list is specific to Edmonton, Alberta, check your local area as it may also offer similar free programs.
+And some of these activities will work in any city or town.

 Related Post: Ways to Save Money with Babies

 There are multiple branches located all over the city.
-Each branch offers tons of free programing for you and your little one.
+Each branch offers tons of free programming for you and your little one.

 Some branches offer this program once a week and others offer it multiple times a week.
 There are even Baby Lap Times in French at some of the branches.
 Check out What’s On on the library website for more information.